suikan4github/pico_driver/README.md

 # Raspberry Pi Pico driver class collection
 A Collection of the Raspberry Pi [Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/)/[Pico2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) classes.
 Also, a [SDK API](https://www.raspberrypi.com/documentation/pico-sdk/hardware.html#group_sm_config_1gaed7a6e7dc4f1979c7c62e4773df8c79b) wrapper class is provided.

-An online [HTML documentation](https://suikan4github.github.io/rpp_driver/) is available for the details.
+An online [HTML documentation](https://suikan4github.github.io/rpp_driver/) is available for the details of the APIs.

 # Details
-This class collection ( or class library ) encapsule the certain data inside class.
-And it also allows you to use the dependency-injection inside your project.
-So, you can test your code with [Google Test](https://github.com/google/googletest) before testing on the target hardware.
+This class collection ( or class library ) encapsules the certain data structure of Pico SDK behind the classes.
+And it also allows programmers to use the dependency-injection in their projects.
+So, programmers can test their code with [Google Test](https://github.com/google/googletest) before testing on the target hardware.

-These classes are provided in this version.
+The following classes are provided in this version.

 | Class                           | Header file                | Description |
 |---------------------------------|----                        |----------------------------- |